open-oceans/pyaqua/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5775224.svg)](https://doi.org/10.5281/zenodo.5775224)

 Aqualink is a philanthropic engineering organization working on building ocean conservation technology.
 Read more about their [inspiration, smart buoy, and web application](https://aqualink.org/about).
 This tool is designed to help interact programmatically with the [Aqualink.org map](https://aqualink.org/map) and is not based on any official API so expect features to break once in a while.
+This tool is designed for only only those sites associated with a spotter.

 Disclaimer: This is an unofficial tool.
 Is not licensed or endorsed by Aqualink org.
 It is created and maintained by Samapriya Roy.